kyleboas/tacticsjournal.com/_posts/2024/09/2024-09-12-avoiding-the-spectacular.md

 The unfortunate truth is that teams were never there to entertain; they were there to win.
 Those that say they want to entertain don't see football as a business, which is a good thing because we want to be surprised.

 The problem is not that we use more and more data; it is how we use it.
-If we use it to empower players to find their own solutions then everyone wins, because they will produce the unexpected.
+If we use it to empower players to find their own solutions then everyone wins, because they learn how to produce the unexpected.